DavidTausend/aws-bootcamp-cruddur-2023/journal/week4.md

 + Regularly audit database activities: Regularly audit your database activities to detect any suspicious activities, such as unauthorized access or modifications to your data.

+## Database dependencies

+Add the following dependencies to our backend-flask/requirements.txt:

+ psycopg[binary]
+ psycopg[pool]

 ## Create Database files

 Create database schema: